Rewriting project history for fun and profit

 nbproject: This contains two files that are needed to reconstruct the project's configuration: configurations.xml and project.xml.
 It also contains a significant number of generated files that are usually excluded, and the "private" subfolder containing machine-specific configuration.

 nbproject/private contains a SECOND configurations.xml file.
 This is deliberate, the MPLAB options have been split such that project configuration goes in the first one and computer-specific information such as install files will be stored in the private one.
-By ignoring "private" we help ensure that the stored project is "portable".
+By ignoring "private" we help ensure that the stored project is "portable" between computers.

 nbproject: project.project appears to be a junk file of zero length.
 It is not always present and can usually be deleted.